yur4u4ok/yur4u4ok/README.md

-# 🌟 Senior Backend Developer
+# 🌟 Backend Developer

 Hello!
-I'm a **Senior Backend Developer** with expertise in Python and Node.js technologies.
+I'm a **Backend Developer** with expertise in Python and Node.js technologies.
 I specialize in building high-performance, scalable web applications.

 ---